Oklahoma Sooners’ Horse-Drawn Wagon Crashes During Game Against West Virginia, Video Captures The Mayhem

 — Anastasia (@WVUOU) October 19, 2019

-While it seemed that the cheerleaders thrown from the wagon were a bit shaken, many took to social media to offer some jokes about the crash, including former college football legend Reggie Bush who tweeted it looked like the team was trying to “drift” the wagon like something out of Fast and Furious.
+While it appeared the cheerleaders who got thrown from the wagon were shaken up, many people took to social media to offer some jokes about the crash — including former college football legend Reggie Bush.
+The star tweeted that it looked like the team was trying to “drift” the wagon, referencing the Fast and Furious movies.

 The crash itself even got some first-rate commentary from announcer Gus Johnson, who gave credit to the cheerleader for how well she rolled when she hit the ground to avoid full impact with the turf.

-“Watch her ability to roll,” he said.
+“Watch her ability to roll,” Johnson said.
 “When she hits the ground — nice roll!
 That’s what they teach you in ju jitsu.”

 Gus Johnson just broke down the Sooner Schooner crash as only Gus Johnson can https://t.co/KxaVnd35cc